Thursday, May 20, 2010

 The VDOT right-of-way has cut a deep swath in front of the monument.

 A "linen" postcard from circa 1940s -1950s, looking west at the

 The exact same view today, with obscuring foliage.

 A circa 1950s - 1960s "chrome" postcard taken from the

 north shoulder of Route 3, looking easterly.
 Note boulder at right.

 An approximately similar view today, with a look down Route 3.

 An amazingly rare, quiet moment in traffic flow.

-An early view of the first marker placed here between 1876 and 1885.
+An early view of the first marker, placed September 22, 1879.

 The same boulder today, much reduced in size by souvenir hunters, and